HunterNise/splines-KAN/README.md

 Project for the exams of [Numerical Methods for Graphics](https://unimap.unipi.it/registri/dettregistriNEW.php?re=11063680::::&ri=027958) and [An Introduction to Scientific Software Tools & Parallel Algorithms (SSPA)](https://luca-heltai.github.io/sspa/).

-The idea is to leverage neural networks as a tool for scientific discovery. \
+The idea is to leverage machine learning as a tool for scientific discovery: in particular, patterns are thought of as relationships between mathematical objects that can be approximated by neural networks.
+If the models are interpretable enough, they can guide mathematicians in formulating and proving conjectures. \
-We choose to consider the problem of B-spline approximation: given a point cloud, find the best fitting B-spline curve. \
+The problem we consider is that of B-spline approximation: given a point cloud, find the best fitting B-spline curve. \
 We are interested in whether Kolmogorov--Arnold networks may have an advantage over traditional vanilla neural networks, in terms of accuracy and/or interpretability. \
 You can find more information in the [slides](https://github.com/HunterNise/splines-KAN/blob/main/typst/slides.pdf) and the references therein.

 The source code for the experiments conducted are in the `source` folder; while the output results are available as a [release](https://github.com/HunterNise/splines-KAN/releases/tag/v1.0-results).

----

 ## Installation